 How We Work

 The NBCC is led by a board of 24 members.
 Every year, eight people are elected to a three-year term.
 Board members can be re-elected once but then must cycle off the board for at least a year.
 The board is required by its bylaws to meet three times a year.
-We meet in New York in September, January, and March.
+Traditionally, we meet in New York in September, January, and March.
 Air/train and hotel expenses are subsidized, but we’re an organization on a tight budget; board members should expect to cover a portion of travel costs themselves.
-(We do meet virtually, but prefer to meet in person for the January and March meetings, when we discuss what will be on the shortlist, and who will win.)
+(We do meet virtually–especially more recently, because of COVID-19–but prefer to meet in person for the January and March meetings, when we discuss what will be on the shortlist, and who will win.)

 Committees are at the heart of the NBCC’s work.
 There are two kinds: reading committees, which read books in six genres in order to choose the award winners, and administrative committees, which keep us going in all other ways.